-The Bill opens up Ell to include 'qualifying investment funds' which capture limited partnerships established either under the Limited Partnership Act 1907 or the Investment Limited Partnership Act 1994.
+The Act opens up EII to include 'qualifying investment funds' which capture limited partnerships established either under the Limited Partnership Act 1907 or the Investment Limited Partnership Act 1994.
 We hope this change will lead to greater participation in the market and result in a "win-win" for companies seeking finance and for investors looking for diversification that they can most easily get when investing under the umbrella of a fund.

-Further positive changes include the extension of the Ell by a further three years to the end of 2024, the removal of the rule that 30% of an investment must be spent before relief can be claimed and making it easier to redeem investor share capital without incurring a clawback of tax relief.
-The clawback provisions were, however, extended for shares issued on or after 1 January 2022 by the reinstatement of the rule that part of the tax relief (ten fortieths) will be withdrawn if the incremental jobs or R&D expenditure tests are not achieved within the investee company.
+Further positive changes include the extension of the EII by a further three years to the end of 2024, the removal of the rule that 30% of an investment must be spent before relief can be claimed and making it easier to redeem investor share capital without incurring a clawback of tax relief.
+The clawback provisions were, however, extended for shares issued on or after 1 January 2022 by the introduction of a new rule that part of the tax relief (ten fortieths) will be withdrawn if neither of the incremental jobs or R&D expenditure tests are achieved within the investee company.
+This clawback is charged on the investee company (rather than the investor) by way of an additional corporation tax assessment.

-Overall, the above measures are more of a tweak than an overhaul of the Ell legislation.
+Overall, the above measures are more of a tweak than an overhaul of the EII legislation.
 The real question is whether there will be an improvement in uptake from the low levels seen over recent years.
 At the moment, "cautious optimism" is how we would assess it as we know from practical experience that Ell will probably remain quite challenging for companies whose scaling journey will involve multiple funding rounds.
-The amendments announced in the Bill appear best suited for start-ups that use the EII as a once-off source of funding.
+The amendments introduced in the Act appear best suited for start-ups that use the EII as a once-off source of funding.